cloud-gov/cg-site/content/apps/limits.md

 menu:
   main:
     parent: apps
-title: Application Quotas
+title: Application Limits
 weight: -10
 ---

-As a Cloud Foundry user you’re free to divide your [organization's quota]({{< relref "intro/pricing/org-quotas.md" >}}) capacity amongst your applications as you see fit by way of application quotas.
+As a Cloud Foundry user you’re free to divide your [organization's quota]({{< relref "intro/pricing/org-quotas.md" >}}) capacity amongst your applications as you see fit by way of application limits.
 Application limits are specified in your application manifest or as `cf push` command line options.

-## Application Quota Options:
+## Application Limit Options:

 `memory: / -m`